rcc-uchicago/user-guide/docs/index.md

 * If you would like to chat with an RCC specialist about what services are best for you, please [contact our Help Desk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support).

 !!! tip "Know what you're looking for?"
-    Check out the search bar in the top right of the page (e.g., search: "GPU")--it's suprisingly useful!
+    Check out the search bar in the top right of the page (e.g., search: "GPU")--it's surpisingly useful!

 ## Improve this user guide